Iberian Online Analysis Seminar

 • 20 February 2024, from 15:30 to 16:30.

-• Alexei Zhedanov (Renmin University of China) CMV bispectrality of Baxter's biorthogonal polynomials and affine Hecke algebra.
+• Alexei Zhedanov (Renmin University of China, China) CMV bispectrality of Baxter's biorthogonal polynomials and affine Hecke algebra.

 • 4 January 2024, from 15:30 to 16:30.